-Learn about Nuremberg in a story-driven website for the mobile generation.
-All phased components are designed to scale as we secure funding.
+All phased components are designed to scale as we secure partners and funding.

-We envision Courtroom 600 as the future, global hub for in-depth Nuremberg learning materials—a free resource for educators, students, and history enthusiasts in perpetuity.
+Courtroom 600 will be a storytelling platform that connects visitors to in-depth Nuremberg learning materials—a free resource for educators, students, and global citizens.

 HOW WE'LL MEASURE IMPACT

-As the Courtroom 600 platform grows, we’ll constantly monitor progress in all channels—innovating to deepen engagement and reach broader audiences.
+Courtroom 600 will develop global partnerships to deepen engagement and reach broader audiences.

 ONLINE BY THE NUMBERS

 - Teacher resources downloaded

 - Augmented Reality interactions